puppetlabs/puppetlabs-accounts/README.markdown

 # Declaring User Accounts #

-The accounts::user defined resource type supports most of the major features the user native type supports (see $ puppet describe user) and the additional parameters of locked and sshkeys.
+The pe\_accounts::user defined resource type supports most of the major features the user native type supports (see $ puppet describe user) and the additional parameters of locked and sshkeys.